Mattia Piras: Senior career

 In June 2011, Pergocrema gave up the remaining 50% registration rights of Piras to Genoa for free.
 In July 2011, Piras was transferred to Lega Pro Prima Divisione club SPAL in another co-ownership deal, for a peppercorn fee of €500, rejoining former Leffe teammate Andrea Beduschi.
 Despite a member of Berretti under-19 team as overage player, he also played for SPAL first team in Coppa Italia Lega Pro.

 Piras also selected to the prima divisione Group A under-21 representative team, for 2012 the Lega Pro Quadrangular Tournament.
-Prima Divisione Group A team won that tournament and Piras was in the starting XI in the final despite replaced by Marcello Falzerano at half time.
+Prima Divisione Group A team won that tournament, and Piras was in the starting XI in the final despite being replaced by Marcello Falzerano at half-time.

 Piras joined Sant'Angelo ahead of the 2019/20 season.
 In December 2019, he moved to Eccellenza club US Offanenghese.